apache/trafficserver/doc/admin-guide/plugins/slice.en.rst

     --prefetch-count=<int> (optional)
         Default is 0
-        Prefetches successive 'n' slice block requests in the background and cached.
+        Prefetches successive 'n' slice block requests in the background and caches (with `cache_range_requests` plugin).
+If the first block is a miss or hit-stale, it will prefetch.
+Otherwise, prefetching is disabled.
 Especially for large objects, prefetching can improve cache miss latency.
         -f for short

 Examples::